Mat-main-00/GM_gen_wgan_gp/README.md

 - train.py
   - Code for training the model.

 To actually perform the training, you need to prepare the training dataset yourself.
-As an example, this code import data by specifying the path of data for training in the variable "input_file" in train.py and defining Dataloader using class "GroundMotionDatasets" in model.py.
+As an example, this code import data by specifying the path of data for training in the variable "csv_path" in train.py and defining Dataloader using class "GroundMotionDatasets" in model.py.